Effective December 31, 2019

-- How We Use the Information We Collect
+2. How We Use the Information We Collect.

-We may share the information you provide or the information we gather from third parties to any party with your consent or, in any event, to our affiliated companies (including Aspire Channel, LLC and UP Entertainment, LLC), subsidiaries, agents, contractors and our business partners in furtherance of the above-described legitimate business purposes or other lawful purposes.
+We may share the information you provide or the information we gather from third parties to any party with your consent or, in any event, to our affiliated companies (including UP Entertainment, LLC and Aspire Channel, LLC), subsidiaries, agents, contractors and our business partners in furtherance of the above-described legitimate business purposes or for other lawful purposes.
 We also may share information with the following groups:

 (b) entities with which we may merge or which may acquire all or substantially all of our assets, as customer information likely will be one of the transferred assets;

-- You may opt out of additional third party advertising networks by going to the Network Advertising Initiative’s WebServices (http://www.networkadvertising.org/managing/opt_out.asp) and following the directions provided.
+• You may opt out of additional third party advertising networks by going to the Network Advertising Initiative’s web site (http://www.networkadvertising.org/managing/opt_out.asp) and following the directions provided.

 Additionally, many network advertising programs allow you to view and manage the interest categories they have compiled from your online browsing activities.
 These interest categories help determine the types of targeted advertisements you may receive.